-Each instructor will assign a brief essay mid-way through their module.
+Each instructor will assign a brief essay during their module.
 This essay will focus on module content, methods, and language.
-The essay format and topics are at the discretion of the module instructors and will be due prior to the start of the next module.
+The essay format and topics are at the discretion of the module instructors.
 Instructors will provide the students with an evaluation rubric along with the essay assignments.